simonguozirui/CS61B-Notes/lec23.md

 **Removing** the largest node

-move bottommost, rightmost node to to, then re-heapify down as needed (swap offending node with larger child) to re-establish heap property.
+move bottommost, rightmost node to top, then re-heapify down as needed (swap offending node with larger child) to re-establish heap property.
 We do this to guarantee the shape of the heap.

 Each stage look at two nodes, two operations + swap each level, total amount of time required is proportional to log N